-In FY2024, IRIS continue to supply ePassports / Inlays to Guinea, India, Nigeria, Senegal and Solomon Islands.
-As a certified security printer and security supplier by Intergraf, IRIS has proven expertise in the development of secure and customised ICAO (International Civil Aviation Organisation) compliant ePassports.
-We collaborate with our customers to continuously enhance their ePassports by using the latest technologies and security design software.
+Ensuring timely and high-quality delivery of all our projects remains a top priority at IRIS.
+In FY2025, we continued to supply ePassports and inlays to Guinea, India, Nigeria, Senegal and the Solomon Islands.
+As an Intergraf-certified security printer and supplier, IRIS is well-equipped to deliver secure, ICAO (International Civil Aviation Organisation) compliant ePassports tailored to specific customer requirements.
+We work closely with our clients to incorporate the latest technological advancements and security design innovations into their passport solutions.

-We also continue to deliver various types of ID cards to Brunei, Bhutan, Canada, Malaysia, Senegal, Sri Lanka, Tanzania and Zanzibar.
-Based on a consistent and solid track record of delivering quality ID cards, IRIS secured new contracts to supply highly durable polycarbonate driving license ID cards to Sri Lanka and Arms cards to Royal Malaysian Police (PDRM).
-We were also awarded contracts extension to supply cards to Touch 'n Go for another 3 years and ID cards to Zanzibar.
+The Group also continued to deliver various forms of ID cards to countries such as Brunei, Bhutan, Canada, Malaysia, Senegal, Sri Lanka, Tanzania and Zanzibar.
+Building on our strong track record of quality and reliability, we secured a new 10-year contract in FY2025 to supply national ID cards to Bhutan.